TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 Once you have downloaded your study configuration as an .xlsx file, you can then upload it through The Misinformation Game admin dashboard by clicking the **Upload New Study** button.
-This will open a dialogue where you can click **Upload Spreadsheet** to select the .xlsx file to upload.
+This will open a window where you can click **Upload Spreadsheet** to select the .xlsx file to upload.

-If there are any errors that could be found with your study, then an error will be displayed in this dialogue.
+If there are any errors that could be found with your study, then an error will be displayed in this window.
 Otherwise, a success message will be displayed, and you will be redirected to the admin view of your new study.